 And, if you’re actually planning on making money out of your book, you will receive higher royalties of about 20% of the selling price of your print book (and more if you publish your book as an e-book), as opposed to the 5%-10% that you receive through the mainstream and self-publishing channels.

-So, how do you become an indie author?
+So, how do you become a self-published author?

 If you’ve never ventured down this road before, it may sound daunting and you may already be trembling slightly at the thought of where to begin.
 Remember, you’re going to take on all the roles of a traditional publishing house, and it is hard work.
 But speak to any indie author out there and they will tell you how rewarding it is.